 Ongoing professional development is provided to all staff.

-Students who require support have Individual Curriculum Plans (ICP) that show the functional impact of their disability.
+Students who require support have a Personalised Support Plan (PSP) that shows the functional impact of their disability.

-Adjustments and modifications are implemented and monitored for all students with an ICP.
+Adjustments and modifications are implemented and monitored for all students with a PSP.

 Counselling is available from Guidance Counsellors on an appointment basis.